Kalangi Nathar

 Kalangi Nathar was an Indian ascetic who belonged to both the natha tradition of northern India and the siddha tradition of southern India.
 He was the guru of saint Bhogar and was born in Varanasi and belonged to the ancient tradition of nava (nine) nātha sadhus (holy ascetics), tracing their tradition to Shiva.

+There are 18 Siddhars popularly known in Tamil literature.
+Kalangi Nathar is the one among the 18 Siddhars.
+Kalangi stayed in Sathuragiri Hills and in Pothigai hills and is believed to have controlled wild animals with mantras.
+Kalangi is known for his tall physique and was an expert in the art of breath control (vaasi yogam).

+Kalangi nathar is a disiple of siddhar Thirumular and he is considered to be one of his seven pupils.
 He is associated with the Kanjamalai hill in southern India and is often referred to us "Kanjamalai Siddhar".
 (Note: The word "kanjam" stands for the following — gold, copper and iron and "malai" means hill.
 It is said that Parantaka Chola who built Sri Nataraja temple with the golden roof, took gold from this hill.
 The water falls seen on this hill are called "Ponni Nadhi".)
 He attained mukti on this hill, near Kanchipuram, where his samadhi, now known as the Sidhhar Kovil temple, is still located.
 The hill is found in Sivathapuram a small village, 12 km away from Salem, India, enroute to Elampillai.
 The temple is also associated with Kali and Murugan.

 Biography

+Kalangi Nathar was born in Kashi (Benares).
 According to Bhogar's poems Kalangi was his father, which would mean that he was from the Porkollar (goldsmith) or the Vishwakarma caste.
 Boghar glorifies Kalangi in many of his verses.
 Kalangi and Bhogar were considered to possess an ideal master and student relationship.
-It is said that they had a mutual spiritual progresses.
+It is said that they had mutual spiritual progress.
 Kalangi especially took care of the spiritual advancement of his disciple Bhogar and was behind Bhogar's development and innovations.

-Kalangi stayed in Sathuragiri Hills and in Pothigai hills and is believed to have controlled wild animals with mantras.
-Kalangi is known for his tall physique and was an expert in the art of breath control (vaasi yogam).

 He was the disciple of the great siddhar Tirumular.
 He is one among the seven disciples whom Tirumular bestowed his knowledge, the other six being Indran, Soman, Rudhran, Kanduru, Brahman, and Kanjamalaiyan.